viktors-telle/personal-blog/content/blog/ensuring-decent-code-quality-in-the project/index.md

 ## Static Code Analysis

 Static code analysis is the way to ensure the code meets a certain quality bar.
 There are many tools on the market that provides this functionality.
 I have personally used [SonarQube](https://www.sonarqube.org/), and I very much like it.
-It has a community edition, which you can use for free in both personal and commercial projects.
+It has a Community edition, which you can use for free in both personal and commercial projects.
 The main drawback of the community edition is not able to analyze multiple  git branches at the same time.
+Consider purchasing the Developer edition if you need per branch analysis.

 What are the benefits of static code analysis?

 First of all, it reduces the manual work for other developers during the code review.

 Secondly, it provides a safety net.
-A static code analyzer will highlight the potential issues in your code.
+A static code analyzer will highlight the potential issues in your code before these issues get to production.

 ## Code Reviews